VIP Brother season 6: Evgeni

 Evgeni Minchev is a famous Bulgarian gay man involved in Bulgarian highlife PR.
-He entered the House on Day 1 and was the second evicted on Day 29.
+He entered the House on Day 1 and had the power with Yordanka to choose half of the contestants who would live in the misery house.
+The two were also privileged to sleep in a separate room.
+He was the second evicted on Day 29.

 Evgenia

 Evgenia Kalkandzieva "Jeni" is a model and former Miss Bulgaria 1995.
 She also finished in sixth place on the Miss World 1995 pageant, which is so far the best result for any Bulgarian participant.
 She entered the House on Day 1 with her husband Stefan M. and finished fourth in the finale on Day 64.

 Galina

 Galina Ivanova "Kali" is a pop-folk singer.
 She entered the House on Day 1 and was the tenth evicted on Day 61.

 Iva

 Iva Ekimova is a TV host.
 She entered the House on Day 1 and was the third evicted on Day 36.

 Ivo

 Ivo Arakov is an actor.
 He entered the House on Day 1 and was the seventh evicted on Day 57.